infinitypaul/php-validator/README.md

 ### Displaying The Validation Errors

 So, what if the incoming  parameters do not pass the given validation rules?
-The errors will be able in the `getErrors()` method like the the above
+The errors will be able in the `getErrors()` method like  the above

 ```php
     $validator->getErrors();